-The Grainger Lab seeks to select bright young scientists from a multitude of disciplines.
+The Grainger Lab seeks to select enthusiastic young scientists from from any relevant discipline.
 Students interested in our research projects will need to consider the most appropriate source of funding for their PhD.
 You can read about different funding options, and how to apply for them, below.

-For the BBSRC funded MIBTP programme, and Darwin Trust scheme, you can apply here.
-For the Wellcome Trust funded AAMR training center you can apply here.
-You are strongly advised to contact Dr. Grainger before submitting your application since he will be able to provide advice on the application and interview process.
+For both the BBSRC funded MIBTP programme, and Darwin Trust scheme, you can apply here.
+In the application form, you will be able to state to which programme you are applying.
+As noted above, you are strongly advised to contact Professor Grainger before submitting your application, since he will be able to provide advice on the application and interview process.

-Post-doctoral researchers looking for a position in our group are advised to contact Dr. Grainger directly to discuss current vacancies.
-The best and most ambitious young researchers are encouraged to seek our support in applications for independent research fellowships.
+Post-doctoral researchers looking for a position in our group are advised to contact Professor Grainger directly to discuss current vacancies.
+You are also encouraged to seek our support in applications for independent research fellowships.
 These fellowships will allow you to develop your own research programmes with our laboratory.